FACT CHECK: Did Victoria Premier Daniel Andrews Say, ‘Insisting On Human Rights Is Not Only Selfish, It’s Stupid’?

 An image shared on Instagram claims Andrews has openly disparaged those protesting the restrictions, saying, “In fact, you’d be surprised at how much can be avoided if people stop insisting on their personal freedoms.
 Because insisting on human rights is not only selfish, it’s stupid.”
 (RELATED: Did Australian Prime Minister Scott Morrison Tweet, ‘I’m So Glad We Don’t Have Any Racism Here In Australia’?)

 While Andrews has defended the coronavirus mitigation measures, the Daily Caller News Foundation could not find any evidence to corroborate that he said the quote attributed to him in the Instagram post.
 A search of Andrews’ verified Twitter account, @DanielAndrewsMP, turned up no instances of him making the remark.
-Had the state leader make such a remark, it likely would have been reported on by Australian media outlets, but none have done so.
+Had the state leader make the comment, it likely would have been reported on by Australian media outlets, but none have done so.
 A Victorian government spokesperson confirmed to the Australian Associated Press that Andrews never made the alleged comment.

 The misattributed quote appears to originate from a Sept.
 15 satire article published by The Spectator Australia that appeared to poke fun at Andrews’ stance on Victoria’s coronavirus restrictions.
 While the Spectator article includes a clear disclaimer that reads, “Drongo alert: what follows is satire,” the Instagram post does not include such a warning, presenting the quote as factual.